coderms1/agentz/README.md

 # Multi-Agent Hub

- elcome to the Multi-Agent AI Hub — a modular project housing a growing collection of custom-built AI agents designed for a wide variety of tasks.
+Welcome to my Multi-Agent AI Hub — a modular project housing a growing collection of custom-built AI agents designed for a wide variety of tasks.
 Each agent is developed using different tools, frameworks, and technologies to explore various approaches to automation, data analysis, and interaction.

 ## 🔧 Tech Used